 31st March 2020

-See here also for my video of this text, although you will find another transposition published by International Times:
+See here also for my video of this text, although you will find it alongside another transposition, both published by International Times:

 There is also a post about finishing with Wordsworth here: